Kids Fishing: The Ultimate Guide for Fun and Family Bonding

 Prawns are easy to use, simply twist the head off and drop it in the water where you are fishing (Extra Burley to attract the fish), put the hook in under it’s tail and thread the hook up the middle of the prawn until it comes out where the head was (Or close enough)

-Beach Worms fishing bait
+Beach Worms - Best for kids fishing bait

 Preserved Beach Worms